Stargard: Modern period

 Stargard was part of the Duchy of Pomerania until its dissolution after the death of the last duke Bogislaw XIV in 1637.
 During the Thirty Years' War the city was captured by Sweden in 1630.
 It was besieged by the troops of the Holy Roman Empire in 1635, and in order to hamper the attacks the Swedish commander set fire to the suburbs, causing a city fire, however, it was still captured by imperial troops.
 In 1636 it was recaptured by the Swedes, then it was taken and plundered by Imperial troops to fall back to the Swedes again after the Battle of Wittstock.
 In 1637 it was again captured by Imperial troops and then by Sweden.
 As a result of the war, the population decreased by about 75%.

-In accordance to the 1648 Peace of Westphalia, in 1653 it was incorporated, together with the rest of East Pomerania, into Brandenburg-Prussia.
+In accordance to the 1648 Peace of Westphalia, in 1653 it was incorporated, together with the rest of Farther Pomerania, into Brandenburg-Prussia.
+In May 1659, a Swedish force of 2,000 men captured the city.
+A French Huguenot commune was founded in 1687 and consisted of 145 people in 1700.
 In 1701 Stargard became part of the Kingdom of Prussia and in 1818, after the Napoleonic Wars, Stargard became part of the new district Szadzko (then officially Saatzig) within the Province of Pomerania.
 During the Franco-Prussian War (1870–1871), the Prussians established a prisoner-of-war camp for French troops in the city.

 As a result of the unification of Germany in 1871 the city became part of the German Empire.
 On 1 April 1901 it became an independent city, separate from the Saatzig District.
 According to the Prussian census of 1905, Stargard had a population of 26,907, of which 97% were Germans and 3% were Poles.
+During World War I, the German administration operated a prisoner-of-war camp in Stargard, which housed in total some 50,000 POWs, including Russian (including ethnic Poles from the Russian Partition of Poland conscripted to the Tsarist army), French (including Algerians), Belgian, American, English, Serbian, Romanian, Portuguese, Italian and Japanese.
 In interwar Germany, the town was the site of a concentration camp for unwanted Jewish immigrants from Eastern Europe.
+The Stargarder Zeitung was as a local newspaper published in Stargard.
 In the March 1933 German federal election the Nazi Party received 58.7% of the vote in the city.